A is for Agile: Project Management Glossary of Terms

 Performance measurement baseline (PMB)

 Performance measurement baseline (PMB) constitutes the measurement of the three main constraints for a project - time, cost and scope.
-During the planning phase, these three baselines are set in detail.
+During the project planning phase, these three baselines are set in detail.
 They are later on used to measure the performance of the project against the initial planning.

 Plan of record (POR)